cbottrell/SubaruHSC_TidalCNN/README.md

 I have written a short script, `GetHSC_Cutouts.py`, for downloading the images.
 Modify it however you like on your branch.
 It currently grabs images in all `grizy` bands, making cutouts roughly 525x525 in size.
 I picked this size because the WCS matrices are not the same for every location accross the survey...
 Meaning that some images will be 524x526, etc. I can trim all of these down to 512x512 in post-processing, then resample to lower resolution or cutout a specified region.

+Go into the `GetHSC_Cutouts.py` file and change the path to the Catalogues and your desired output directory (which I have confusingly called `Input` in my folder since I consider it as input for CNNs.
+You will then be ready to download images.
+Message me on slack if you have an issue.